mariel-pettee/choreography/README.md

 'I didn’t want to imitate anybody.
 Any movement I knew, I didn’t want to use.' – Pina Bausch

 ### Getting started:
 I like to work within Conda environments to manage package dependencies.
-To download Conda (Miniconda is sufficient, no need to go for the full Anaconda) for your particular system, check out: https://docs.conda.io/en/latest/miniconda.html
+To download Conda (Miniconda is sufficient, no need to go for the full Anaconda) for your particular system, and for Python 3, check out: https://docs.conda.io/en/latest/miniconda.html

 Once that's installed, clone the repository and set up the Conda environment:
 ```sh